aritra108/amazon-clone/README.md

 4. Clean state management using React Context API
 5. Scroll Restoration in every new page and smooth scroll

-## Limitations
+## Scope for Improvement
-1. Products in the Home Page are hard coded.
+1. Products in the Home Page can be made dynamic by adding an Admin feature.
-2. Hard coded delivery address.
+2. The delivery address of the user can be made dynamic.
+3. A nice loader can be added while fetching data from the database.